mateenshaikh/trucourseoutline/README.md

+# Short version

+you need the tex, cls, and png files.

+# Long version:

 This outline separates what you should and shouldn't change in the course outline.
-What you usually should change is in the preamble macros (before \begin{document}).
+What you usually should change is in the preamble macros (before `\begin{document}`).
 What you usually shouldn't change is in the body of the document (after \begin{document}).

-# trucourseoutline instructions
+## trucourseoutline instructions

 Download the *.cls, *.tex, *.png files.
 The png file is for the university header.

-# details
+## details

 You need three files:
  - `trumathoutline.cls` (the class file for \documentclass)